feranick/SpectralMachine/README.md

 Known Issues
 ==================
-Starting from version `20210513a`, models are saved with the `.h5` extension, and are expected to have that extension.
+- Starting from version `20210513a`, models are saved with the `.h5` extension, and are expected to have that extension.
 Previously, models were saved with the non-standard `.hd5` extension.
 If you have previously trained models saved in `.hd5`, just rename the extension as `.h5`.
 No change in functionality besides the change in extension.

+- Version `20221026a` will be the last with support for Tensorflow `<= 2.10.x`.
+Future versions will require Tensorflow `>=2.11`